 The behavior of translated ads

-If you are familiar with how WPML translates posts and pages then you already know how translating ads feels like.
-Once you create a new ad, it will automatically be bound to the language version in which you created it.
+If you are familiar with how WPML translates posts and pages, you already know what translating ads feels like.
+Once you create a new ad, it will automatically be bound to the language version you made it.
 You can create translated versions as well through the WPML options, which are then magically attached.

 It is best to see on the ad list and when switching between the language versions of your site.
-As you can see below, my English site has two ads, with “Ad – English” having a German equivalent linked from the ad list already.
+As you can see below, my English site has two ads, with “Ad – English” having a German equivalent already linked from the ad list.

 Using display conditions with WPML

 Whether you are using translated ads or not, Display Conditions will always be language-specific.

-Let’s imagine you have an English landing page called “About Us” and a German translated version called “Über Uns”.
+Imagine you have an English landing page called “About Us”, and a German translated version called “Über Uns”.
 You want to display a specific ad on these pages.

-When you go to the ad edit page and add the Specific Pages Display Condition, you will only be able to find the page with the language you are using your backend in.
+When you go to the ad edit page and add the Specific Pages Display Condition, you will only find the page with the language you are using your backend in.

 With English being the default language and the ad set to be untranslated, you will never be able to display it based on a display condition from the German site, like on the “Über Uns” page only.